yuki-sakakihara/yuki-sakakihara.github.io/invited_seminars.md

 ### School of Physics and Astronomy, Sun Yat-sen University, Zhuhai, Guangdong, China

+Pdf files are available only for group members.
+If you would like to access to a file, I will ask the speaker for the permission.

 ### Ryo Namba (RIKEN, Japan)
   - Date: 2021-05-25
   - Title: **Partial UV completion of k-essence and its UV consistency** [[pdf]](https://drive.google.com/drive/folders/1b-CG3Lw4wlg-c3g_juiOKCJILupN-3lR?usp=sharing)